Featured by Reuters: How China's new auto giants left GM, VW and Tesla in the dust

 ““Traditional automakers can’t compete on price because the Chinese will always win.
 But [in markets such as Europe, established global automakers] still have a better understanding of the customer; they have invested heavily in new models and their products are getting better.”

--Phil Dunne, Managing Director, Industrials
+-Phil Dunne, Partner, Industrials

 Read the full article here